2nd June 2015

 Whitney Creek to Mt Whitney return (766.3)

 My tent was shaking violently.
 My first though was a bear attacking the tent.
 It was Bearly shaking my tent to wake me up.
+We were off the climb Mt Whitney from the Pacific Crest Trail.
 One of those rare days I sleep past the sunrise.
 It was cold.
 I unzipped myself from my sleeping bag to have a drink of water, the bottle was frozen.
 Every layer of clothing I owned was on when I exited the tent to cook breakfast.
 We were all freezing cold.

 It was 6.30am when the Bearly, Teflon, hummingbird, Mr & Mrs Smith and myself hit the trail.
 I walked as fast as I dared in an effort to warm up, most others did the same.
 It took about 15 minutes to reach a comfortable temperature, I could now feel my fingers and toes.
 Teflon is our pacesetter, she sets a great steady pace that never seems to make us over tired.

 Layers were progressively shed as we ascended past Crabtree Meadow and Timberline Lake.
 By the time we reached Guitar Lake at 11472 feet we stopped to load up on calories and admire the reflections in the lake.
 The sun made an appearance and started to warm the cold still air.